flex-development/jq-action/README.md

 The command options to apply.

 The raw output option, `-r`, will be prepended.
-With this option, if the [`filter`](#filter)'s result is a string then it will be written directly to standard output, rather than being formatted as a JSON string with escapes and quotes.
+With this option, if result of the [`filter`](#filter) is a string, it will be written directly to standard output rather than being formatted as a JSON string with escapes and quotes.

 ## Outputs